colhountech/colhountech.github.io/_posts/2015-12-19-prime-numbers-series-part-1.md

 published: true
 ---

-This is part 1 of a series of posts on writig scalable software in c# and dotnet.
+This is part 1 of a series of posts on writing scalable software.

-# Start at the Begining.
+# Start at the Beginning.

 So, what are the rules for finding prime numbers:

-* rule 1: the number is greater than 1
+* Rule 1: the number is greater than 1
-* rule 2: the number is only divisable by 1 and itself.
+* Rule 2: the number is only divisible by 1 and itself.

-Here is probably the simplest approach to implementing this in code, and is the same approach used to prove many hypothesis.
-We assume the number is a prime, and scan throught all cases, apply the rule to each case if the rule fails we mark the candidate as being not a prime number.
+Here is probably the simplest approach to implementing this in code, and is the same approach used to prove many hypotheses.
+We assume the number is a prime, and scan through all cases, apply the rule to each case if the rule fails we mark the candidate as being not a prime number.
 If the hypothesis passes all rules at the end, we have found a prime.

 Here is the c# code: